MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/ehr-admin-epic.md

 ## Get insight into virtual appointments usage

-The [Virtual Visits usage report](virtual-visits-usage-report.md) in the Microsoft Teams admin center gives admins an overview of Teams virtual appointments activity in your organization.
+The [Virtual Appointments usage report](virtual-appointments-usage-report.md) in the Microsoft Teams admin center gives admins an overview of Teams Virtual Appointments activity in your organization.
 The report shows detailed analytics for virtual appointments including Teams EHR-integrated meetings conducted from your EHR system.

 You can view key metrics such as lobby wait time and appointment duration.
-Use this information to gain insight into usage trends to help you optimize virtual appointments to deliver better business outcomes.
+Use this information to gain insight into usage trends to help you optimize Virtual Appointments to deliver better business outcomes.

 ### Privacy and location of data